European shares rise after UK rate cut, lifted by financials and industrials

 * Vanco-Stock Ltd. acquires common shares of Montana Exploration Corp

-(ADVISORY- Follow European and UK stock markets in real time on the Reuters Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets) Adds details, updates prices)
+(ADVISORY- Follow European and UK stock markets in real time on the Reuters Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets) Adds BoE decision, updates prices)

+* STOXX 600 up 0.8 pct, extends gains after UK rate cut

 * Siemens rises after raising outlook